 Fully-funded PhD positions in Materials Research

-For entry in early 2014 we are offering a number of PhD studentships in the broad areas of Materials Physics, Materials Chemistry, and Materials Sciences, to work in the Materials Research Institute.
+For entry in 2015, we are offering a number of PhD studentships in the broad areas of Materials Physics, Materials Chemistry, and Materials Sciences, to work in the Materials Research Institute.

-Projects will be awarded for some of the following projects:
+Studentships will be awarded for a selection of the following projects:

 - Ferroelectric framework materials